ordepdev/ordepdev.github.io/_drafts/test-driven-developers.md

 Actually, I don't know how to code without writing a test first.
 It makes us reasoning about our design choices, it enforces us to change implementation code only to make a test pass, it contributes to a high code coverage, and it make sure that our code compile all the time.
+We can write these kind of tests when we're implementing a brand new feature, or if we're refactoring some existing code.

+Refactoring doesn't change the current behaviour.
+So, if we're missing a test that cover the piece of code that we're refactoring, writing one should be the first thing to do.
+Once the test is green, we should start refactoring.
+After we change the implementation and the test is failing, we're not refactoring.
+We're rewriting the existing code to something different.

 Test-Driven Development brings lots of advantages to the team and to the project.
 Unfortunately, most of the people can't understand that.

 ### 3. Tests that reproduce reported bugs